Sportinger/gpu-of-life/README.md

 - **WGPU**: Cross-platform GPU compute and rendering
 - **Compute Shaders**: WGSL code running directly on the GPU
 - **Double Buffering**: Ping-pong buffer technique for cellular simulation
+- **Dynamic Shader Compilation**: Ability to recompile and swap compute shaders at runtime

 The simulation state is represented as:
 - `0.0`: Dead cell (black)
 - `1.0`: Live cell (white)
 - `2.0`: Lucky cell that survived death (red)

+### Modular Architecture

+The project features a modular design for maximum flexibility:

+- **Rule Parameters**: Separated into configurable structures for quick adjustment
+- **Rule Definitions**: WGSL shader code can be swapped entirely at runtime
+- **Pattern Library**: Predefined patterns (gliders, oscillators, etc.) available for initializing simulations
+- **Dynamic Loading**: Infrastructure for loading new rule definitions during execution

 ## 🚀 Getting Started